How to Support Someone With An Eating Disorder

 Eating disorders are complex mental health conditions that can have severe physical, emotional, and psychological impacts.

-They are often misunderstood, leading to misconceptions about what recovery might look like and stigma around who might be struggling.
+Eating disorders are a serious mental health condition that are often misunderstood, leading to misconceptions about what recovery might look like and stigma around who might be struggling.
 For loved ones of people struggling with eating disorders, providing the right support is crucial, yet can be very challenging.

 This blog post hopes to equip you with the knowledge and tools to start to support your loved one through their recovery process.